eunjsky/ej-reading-tracker/README.md

 # Getting Started:

 - As a user, add a book information
-- As a user I want to edit the book information
+- As a user, I want to edit the book information
-- As a user I want to delete book information
+- As a user, I want to delete book information
-- As a user I want to read/add another books (recommended books)
+- As a user, I want to read/add another books (recommended books)
-- As a user I want to add recommend books
+- As a user, I want to add recommend books

 ![wireframe](img/wireframe.png)
 ![ERD](img/ERD.png)